DevOpsPlayground/DIY/playgrounds/March_2020/header.md

 <img src=../../README_images/IDE.png width="600">

+Okay lets get started with terraform: In the web IDE open the following directory: `coder/config` you should see a `Dockerfile`, `hello.py` and `playground.tf` file.

 ## Clean up

 **Once you have finished playing around remember to delete the infrastructure to avoid any additional running charges as mentioned**